joseyskindaweird/practical-shell-files/README.md

-# Why did i do it like this, revamps coming during the weekend ._.
+# Doing lots of changes during the weekend. :3